BLCM/bl3mods/Apocalyptech/README.md

   is because in conjunction with Better Loot, it gets utterly absurd, and I'm honestly fine with the drops I get from Better Loot.
 So, a rare example of a plain and simple nerf in one of my mods!
+- `fix_mayhem2_drops.txt` - On release, Mayhem 2.0 broke a lot of world drops,
+  which was fixed in a hotfix a week later.
+Despite it looking like that fix should be working, I kept feeling like various world drops still weren't happening.
+So, I'm just keeping this "fix" in place for now.
+I don't actually care about having increased drop rates in Mayhem anyway, so this works fine for me.

 ## Economy-related Mods